alphons/ValueProviderBug/README.md

   options.ModelBinderProviders.Add(new GenericModelBinderProvider());
 }
 ```
-When using thesame input data, these calls are made to the new valueprovider implementing `GetModel`.
+When using the same input data, these calls are made to the new valueprovider implementing `GetModel`.
 ```
 ContainsPrefix(SomeParameter4)
 ContainsPrefix(SomeParameter4)